This Golden Turmeric Milk latte recipe is a soothing, delicious beverage full of ingredients that will leave you feeling comforted and well.

-This recipe is the result, and the combination of turmeric’s properties and warm milk make it a fantastic pre-bedtime drink.
-Having added some other spices, plus honey and vanilla, it tastes more like chai than the first unpleasant turmeric milk I’d tried.
+This recipe is the result.
+The combination of turmeric’s properties and creamy, warm milk make it a fantastic pre-bedtime drink.
+Having added some other spices, plus honey and vanilla, it tastes almost like chai.

 I enjoy it so much that I sometimes have two cups and tell myself that the extra calcium and Vitamin D in the milk justify the calories.